Failing Oil Pressure Sensor? Here Are the Warning Signs

 If you have a problem with the actual oil pressure in your car, chances are it isn’t intermittent.
 And it almost certainly isn’t a condition that changes rapidly back and forth.
 Thus, a sporadically blinking oil light is probably the clearest sign that the sensor itself is on its way out.
 Note that some older cars might not have a dedicated oil pressure light, and this problem might pop up as a check engine light in those cases.
 However, not all check engine lights have something to do with oil pressure, so either way, get it checked out.
 Always confirm that your oil level is adequate, and there are no strange noises before moving on.

 The Oil Pressure Gauge

 If you get a constant gauge reading of either very high of absolute zero, this could indicate a bad sensor.
 It could be an internal short in the sensor giving a constant high reading, or the signal pathway may have been destroyed altogether, giving you a zero reading.
+Damage to the wiring harness, a corroded plug, or simply an unplugged connection could be the culprit.
 Once more, it is important to rule out actual low oil pressure by checking the dipstick and listening to your engine.
 Remember, too much oil can cause a low-pressure situation due to foaming, which isn’t good for your vehicle, either, so don’t overfill.

 A broken oil pressure sensor is an annoyance, but it’s also a danger.
 Having to pull over every time it shows up to double check that everything is fine quickly becomes tedious.
-You might also get complacent and assume it’s a bad sensor when in fact a problem has developed, and the bad sensor isn’t capable of letting you know.
+You might also get complacent and assume it’s a bad sensor when in fact a problem has developed.
+A bad sensor isn’t capable of letting you know what is really going on in your engine until it starts making bad (and usually expensive) noises.
 It’s worth it to change the sensor right away.
 It will save you the hassle and potential damage to your vehicle in the long run.